Why Translate Classical Islamic Books?

 Analysis

-Translation does not abolish the necessity of teachers, nor the importance of a structured path.
-It simply broadens access to materials.
+Translation abolishes neither the necessity of teachers nor the importance of a structured path.
+It broadens access to the materials on which that path is built.

-For a non-Arabic-speaking audience, the absence of translation creates an imbalance: permanent dependence on summaries, excerpts or intermediaries.
+For a non-Arabic-speaking audience, the absence of translation rather creates an imbalance, by installing a permanent dependence on summaries, excerpts and intermediaries.
 Making the great works accessible allows the general level to be raised and encourages a more mature relationship with the heritage.

 In Conclusion

 Arabic remains the source language and the ultimate reference.
-But access to the heritage should not be reserved for those who already master it.
+Access to the heritage should nonetheless not remain reserved for those who already master that language.

-"Addressing people in their own language and according to their terminology is not blameworthy when there is a need and the meanings conveyed are sound; it is even praiseworthy, when necessary, to translate the Qur’an and the hadith for one who needs to understand."
+“Addressing people in their own language and according to their terminology is not blameworthy when there is a need and the meaning is sound; it is even praiseworthy, when necessary, to translate the Quran and the hadith for one who needs to understand.”

 Ibn Taymiyya, Majmu' al-Fatawa, 3/306